hackclub/gamelab-beaker/README.md

 the original repo:
 https://github.com/kaluma-project/kaluma

+## Upload Flow
+Similar to [Kaluma's web IDE](https://kalumajs.org/ide/), one will be able to upload their games directly to the device through a web interface.
+That will be on the Game Lab repo.

 # The Repo
 We've been testing various runtimes and their hardware drivers as we make sure all of our components work and are configured correctly, hence `micropython_tests/` and `kaluma-tests/`.
 The file extension for the executables which run on these devices is `.uf2`, the `uf2/` folder contains the kaluma and micropython runtimes we've used to run the code in their respective files.
 This folder also contains `flash_nuke.uf2` which was compiled from a small C program designed to wipe the persistent memory on the chip, which is useful for recoverring from invalid states.

+## Fear all ye who enter here
+The remainder of the README is used for note taking, and is not intended to be particularly presentable.

 # Parts